Identifiability of interaction kernels in mean-field equations of interacting particles: Main results

 \subsection{Main results}

-With the loss functional in Definition \ref{def:costFn} and the ambient function spaces of learning in Section \ref{sec:FnSpace}, we can now define the Frech\'et derivative of the loss functional .
-The function spaces of identifiability are those on which the Frech\'et derivative is an invertible operator.
+We characterize the data-dependent function spaces of identifiability (FSOI) of the loss functional \eqref{eq:costFn} in both $L^2(\mX)$ and $L^2_{\rhoT}$, and compare them in computational practice.

-We provide a complete characterization for the function spaces of identifiability in both $L^2(\mX)$ and $L^2(\rhoT)$.
-In the radial case, we have \begin{itemize} \item In $L^2(\mX)$, identifiability holds on any subspace of the RKHS $\mH_G$ with reproducing kernel $\GbarT$ in \eqref{eq:GbarT_radial}.
-Furthermore, identifiability holds on $L^2(\mX)$ iff $\mH_G$ is dense in it, equivalently, the integral operator $\mL_\GbarT$ on $L^2(\mX)$ with integral kernel $\GbarT$ is strictly positive .
-See Theorem \ref{thm:HG_id}-- \ref{thm:id_L2X} and details in Section \ref{sec:IDL2}. \item In $L^2(\rhoT)$, identifiability holds on any subspace of the RKHS $\mH_R$ with reproducing kernel $\RbarT(r,s)= \frac{\GbarT(r,s)}{\rhoT(r)\rhoT(s)}$.
-Furthermore, identifiability holds on $L^2(\rhoT)$ iff $\mH_R$ is dense in it, equivalently, the integral operator $\mL_\RbarT$ on $L^2(\rhoT)$ with integral kernel $\RbarT$ is strictly positive.
-See Theorem \ref{thm:id_rkhs_radial}-- \ref{thm:L2rho_id} and details in Section \ref{sec:IDL2rho}. \end{itemize} Similar results holds in the general case (see Section \ref{sect:general}).
+\begin{itemize} \item In $L^2(\mX)$, the FSOI is the closure of the RKHS $\mH_G$ with reproducing kernel $\GbarT$ in \eqref{eq:GbarT_radial}.
+The identifiability holds in any linear subspace of the FSOI.
+Importantly, the identifiability holds in $L^2(\mX)$ iff $\mH_G$ is dense in it, or equivalently, the integral operator $\mL_\GbarT$ in $L^2(\mX)$ with integral kernel $\GbarT$ is strictly positive (see Theorems \ref{thm:HG_id}-- \ref{thm:id_L2X}). \item In $L^2_{\rhoT}$, the same results hold with $\GbarT$ replaced by $\RbarT(r,s)= \frac{\GbarT(r,s)}{\rhoT(r)\rhoT(s)}$ (see Theorem \ref{thm:L2rho_id}). \item Similar identifiability results hold for non-radial kernels (see Section \ref{sect:general}). \end{itemize}

 We point out that identifiability is weaker than well-posedness.
-Identifiability only ensures that the loss functional has a unique minimizer on a hypothesis function space $\mH$.
-It does not ensure well-posedness of the inverse problem unless the bilinear form satisfies a coercivity condition on $\mH$ (see Remark \ref{def_coercivty}).
-When $\mH$ is finite dimensional, identifiability is equivalent to the invertibility of the normal matrix (see Remark \ref{rmk:MLE_radial}), and identifiability implies well-posedness in this case.
-However, when $\mH$ is infinite dimensional, the inverse problem is ill-posed because the inverse of the compact operator $\mL_\GbarT$ (the derivative of the bilinear form) is unbounded (see Theorem \ref{thm:ill-condition}).
-Thus, identifiability is weaker than well-posedness.
+Identifiability in a linear space $\mH$ only ensures that the loss functional has a unique minimizer in $\mH$.
+It does not ensure the well-posedness of the inverse problem unless the bilinear form satisfies a coercivity condition in $\mH$ (see Remark \ref{def_coercivty}).
+When $\mH$ is finite-dimensional, identifiability is equivalent to the invertibility of the normal matrix in regression (see Remark \ref{rmk:MLE_radial}), and identifiability implies well-posedness.
+However, when $\mH$ is infinite-dimensional, the inverse problem is ill-posed because the inverse of the integral operator $\mL_\GbarT$ is unbounded.